arienshibani/ccommits-scope-builder/README.md

   ]
 }
 ```
+### Example Result: VSCode CComits Extension

-CComits VSCode Extension will then be able to auto suggest the scopes generated whenever you use the extension to commit.
+[CComits VSCode Extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) will then be able to auto suggest the scopes generated whenever you use the extension to commit.

 ![image](https://github.com/arienshibani/ccommits-scope-builder/assets/22197324/230ddd6a-f5a1-4928-ad33-443ebb52a93c)